Claudio Chiappucci: Career

 His most famous victory was stage 13 of the 1992 Tour de France, when he attacked on the first climb of the day, 245 km from the finish, and arrived in Sestriere after holding off a thrilling chase by Miguel Induráin and Gianni Bugno.
 On that occasion Pascal Lino was holding the yellow jersey, but it was one of the first major mountain stages and was anticipated to lose it to the GC contenders.
 Induráin, Roche, LeMond, Delgado, Bugno and Induráin were all ahead of Chiappucci who was in 7th overall.
 Chiappucci risked everything by joining the early breakaway that no other GC riders were willing to enter.
 He dropped the other breakaway riders before the first summit and rode on a solo attack for 125 kilometers.
 He was alone on top of all five main climbs, of which 3 were "première catégorie" and 1 "hors catégorie".
 By end of the stage he had jumped to 2nd place overall about ninety seconds behind Induráin.
 He had wanted to replicate the same accomplishment as Fausto Coppi exactly 40 years earlier.

+Chiappucci rode his last race at the International Criterium of the Valencian Community on 7 November 1999, finishing second behind Abraham Olano.

 Among the awards received by Chiappucci is a silver medal earned in 1994 at the World Cycling Championship in Sicily.

 Not gifted with an exceptional physique, Chiappucci was distinguished by a gritty, combative style, always ready to attack; he did not hold back in the face of any climb or time trial.

 Doping

 Claudio Chiappucci used the services of doctor Francesco Conconi, who is accused of applying EPO to cyclists.
 Conconi was found 'morally guilty', but not convicted, because the statute of limitations had expired.
 The judge had looked at medical reports of 33 cyclists in the period from 1993 to 1995, including Chiappucci's, and all blood tests showed largely fluctuating hematocrit-values, indicative for EPO-use.
 In 1997, Claudio Chiappucci told prosecutor Vincenzo Scolastico that he had been using EPO since 1993, but later he retracted that statement.